HomeDing/homeding.github.io/steps/arduinosetup.md

 ---
-title: Step by Step setting up the Arduino environment
+title: "Step by Step setting up the Arduino environment"
+tags: "steps"
+date: "2020-03-01"
+excerpt: >
+  These are the steps to follow to setup a basic arduino development environment that allows programming new software to the original Arduino boards.
 ---

 # {{title}}